Swansea, Tasmania: Wildlife

 Swansea is home to colonies of short-tailed shearwaters (muttonbirds) and little penguins.
 The nearby Freycinet National Park has quolls, wallabies, native microbats, possums and Tasmanian devils.
 Offshore, there are dolphins, whales and seals.

+Climate

+Swansea possesses an oceanic climate (Köppen: Cfb) with tepid summers and cool winters.
+The town is quite cloudy, experiencing an average of 60.0 clear days and 123.5 cloudy days per annum.
+Extreme temperatures have ranged from 41.1 C on 30 December 2019 to -5.0 C on 15 July 1979.